 Follow me real quick.

 A (narrow) majority of the American population hate...errr...have a palpable distrust...of Muslims and Islamic culture.
 Jordan is 93% Muslim and yet it's one of the US's strongest allies in the region.
 The instability of the region from the US lead Iraq War has put a tremendous strain on the progressive and highly educated Jordanian population.
 You could argue that outside of Iraq, they bear the largest day-to-day brunt of the United States' blunder (Jordan was bombed in 2005 by ISIS suicide bombers and a Jordanian pilot was burned alive by jihadists in 2015).
 King Abdullah II of Jordan, considered the strongest Muslim in the world, is on a personal mission to kill all 23 jihadists seen in that gruesome video of the pilot's death....he's got 8 so far.
 He also joined the US in airstrikes against ISIS in 2014.
-Trump, and his supporters, want to ban all Muslims from entering the country.
-Hmm...even these Muslims fighting ISIS with us?
-And just as a kicker, the US this summer agreed to give Jordan $60 million in aid as part of an agreement to accept Syrian refugees into their country (cause you know America doesn't want em).
-Jordan will, as they have for almost 2 million Palestinians who have fled their state over the past five decades.
+Trump, and his supporters, want to ban Muslims from entering the country.
+Hmm...what about these Muslims fighting ISIS with us?
+And just as a kicker, the US in 2016 agreed to give Jordan $60 million in aid as part of an agreement they accept Syrian refugees into their country.
+Jordan will, as they also have for almost 2 million Palestinians who have fled their state over the past five decades.
 Yes, Jordan, a country of 6.5 million has already accepted 650,000 Syrian refugees.
 Wrap your head around that.
 All of which, threatens to increase instability, security fears, and unemployment rates.

 So what does that even mean?!?
 Say China bombed the shit out of Canada forcing millions of Canadians to flood into Chicago, New York, Washington, and that those refugees stole your jobs.
-Say Brazil invaded Mexico and pushed dangerous Mexican drug cartels into Arizona and Texas, and that when driving through those states you were stopped every 60 miles, every day, on the highway to have your car searched.
+Say Brazil invaded Mexico and pushed dangerous Mexican drug cartels into Arizona and Texas, and that when driving through those states you were stopped on the highway every 40 miles, every day, to have your car searched.
 Say Jordanians thought every white nut job with a semi-auto shooting up schools or churches represented every white American Christian.
 "What the fuck?", right?
 That's a start.

 And I didn't even cover IRAQ!!!
 Where Kurdish fighters (an ethnic group, 98% Muslim, that Saddam Hussein once committed genocide against!!) fight next to current Iraqi forces, forming the tip of the spear in the attack against ISIS (that global threat created by the vacuum of the Iraq War).
-Hmm...more Muslims fighting against ISIS when we don't want to?
+Wait….more Muslims fighting against ISIS?
 Iraqi Kurds (my hosts in Jordan), again, who's people were victims of the largest chemical weapons attack directed at a civilian-populated area in history, actually said to me that they thought the Middle East was better off WITH Saddam, the man who committed that atrocity against their people!
 HOLY SHIT!!
 WHAT.
 THE.
 FUCK.

 I'm sorry.
-I wanted to tell you about this amazing hummus I had, and these camels...incredible creatures really, but this was all so heavy, unavoidable.
+I wanted to tell you about this vibrant and hospitable culture, and these camels...incredible creatures really…but this was all so heavy, unavoidable.
 And complicated.
 And not easy.
 Maybe now, it's not easy for you?
 To paint with such a broad brush.
 To condemn.
 To be ignorant.
 Like I was.

 Cause the Middle East isn't an episode of Homeland.